 The Marathon and Coronavirus: A Special Case

 Nieman is not trying to talk anyone out of running a marathon (with one exception: See the next point).
-He understands that the challenge of special, infrequent events does much to increase motivation and … well, just add more spice to our lives.
+He understands that the challenge of special, infrequent events — even virtual ones — does much to increase motivation and … well, just add more spice to our lives.
 And that’s important.But he does want you to realize that your chances of contracting a virus, including coronavirus, are substantially increased after a marathon.

 So, take some carbs before, during and especially after your marathon.
-And consider a small, private party in your hotel room rather than a festive evening in a large public space.
+And keep any post-race celebration to the minimum amount of people.
 “Social isolation for about 24 hours after a marathon can definitely lower your chances of getting sick,” Nieman notes.

 The Marathon and Coronavirus: A Very Special Case

-If you’re training for a marathon or getting ready to run a marathon when you learn that you’ve been in contact with a known coronavirus carrier, back off.
-If you’re at the marathon or close to it, consider not running.
+If you’re training for a marathon or getting ready to run a marathon and you learn that you’ve been in contact with a known coronavirus carrier, back off.
+If you’re close to your marathon date, consider not running.
 “After a marathon, your immune state is close to that of an older, not particularly healthy individual,” notes Nieman.
 “And those are the ones getting really sick and sometimes even dying.
 It’s just not worth the risk.
 Remember, your health is the most important thing, not your marathon.”

 Everyone has been hearing plenty about washing their hands for 20 to 30 seconds several times a day, sneezing and coughing into the elbow, and not touching your face with your hands (use tissues or sanitized wipes).
 Nieman seconds all this advice and adds, encouragingly, “We’ve known this for a long time, but it’s the first time in my experience that many Americans are actually paying attention.”